Zatfer17/tui-network/README.md

 ## Dependencies

-You need to have `iwd` as your network backend.
-Visit the [official Debian documentation](https://wiki.debian.org/NetworkManager/iwd) for more details.
+You need to have `nmcli` installed.

 ## Install